Kamakura Fireworks

 • When

-• The Kamakura Fireworks Festival, also known as the Kamakura Hanabi Taikai, is held annually in late July.
+• The Kamakura Fireworks Festival, also called the Kamakura Hanabi Taikai, takes place annually in late July.

 Getting there

 From Tokyo, take the JR Yokosuka Line to Kamakura Station.
-From there, it’s about a 15-minute walk to Yuigahama Beach, where the Kamakura Fireworks Festival is held.
+From there, it’s about a 15-minute walk to Yuigahama Beach, the venue for the Kamakura Fireworks Festival.

 Resources